MrHraza/Cook-it/README.md

 <br>

-*On smaller screens the layout/font size could be smaller and better organised, for a more user friendly experience.
+*On smaller screens the layout could do with some more organising, for a more user friendly experience.
+*Also the accordian on the homepage, on smaller screens could be better.
+*NOT a defect but the login page is not coded.
+Used only as a future feature.

 <br>

 ## Technologies used

-#### API

-- Emailjs

 #### Programming Languages